Nathan Thompson (English footballer): Peterborough United

 On 16 August 2019, he signed for Peterborough United on a two-year deal.
 In May 2021, he signed a further two-year contract.

 At the end of the 2022–23 season, Thompson was announced to be departing the club upon the expiration of his contract.

 Stevenage

 On 8 June 2023, Thompson signed for newly promoted League One club Stevenage.
 Later in the month, he was joined at the club by his brother.

 Milton Keynes Dons

 On 24 January 2025, Thompson signed for EFL League Two club Milton Keynes Dons for an undisclosed fee.
+He made his debut on 25 January 2025 in a goalless draw with rivals AFC Wimbledon, however suffered a serious knee injury the following game against Harrogate Town which kept him sidelined for the remainder of the season.

+He departed the club by mutual consent on 30 January 2026, with head coach Paul Warne suggesting Thompson was close to retiring as a professional.
+Despite this, he made five appearances during the 2025–26 season and contributed to the club achieving a second-placed finish and promotion, Thompson's third and final promotion of his career.

 Personal life

 His younger brother, Louis, is also a footballer.

 Nathan is studying for an MSc in Sports Directorship with VSI in Manchester.